ART HISTORY 89S / CLASSICAL STUDIES 89S / ETHICS 89S / NEUROSCIENCE 89S

 CLASSICAL STUDIES 89S

-Imperial Women of Rome (Codes Forthcoming)
+Imperial Women of Rome (ALP, CZ, CCI)

 This seminar explores the life and afterlife of Agrippina the Younger (AD 15-59), Rome's most ambitious and powerful woman but who was resented, reviled, and finally killed by her son and emperor Nero.
 Besides reading and discussing the striking historical accounts of her by Tacitus, Suetonius and others, we will evaluate other sources of her period: coins on which she was depicted (the first living woman to be identified and portrayed on a coin!), inscriptions honoring her, and sculptures representing her.
 We also delve into Roman laws and customs, those barring Roman women from holding political positions or serving in the military, and others advocating child-bearing and parenthood.
 We end with knowing the possibilities, restraints, actions, and reputation of this impressive woman - who would have been perfect for "Game of Thrones" - and a deeper understanding of the history of women.
 Taught in translation.